-6.23.
-Details of the purpose, methods and approaches to the classification of radioactive waste are provided in GSG-1 [8]; annex III of GSG-1 [8] also provides information on the origin and types of radioactive waste.
-The classification scheme set out in GSG-1 [8] is based on the long term management (disposal) of the radioactive waste.
+6.16.
+Details of the purpose, methods and approaches to the classification of radioactive waste are provided in GSG-1 [9]; annex III of GSG-1 [9] also provides information on the origin and types of radioactive waste.
+The classification scheme set out in GSG-1 [9] is based on the long term management (disposal) of the radioactive waste.

-6.24.
-Certain types of radioactive waste contain alpha emitting radionuclides, which can occur in degraded or failed nuclear fuel.
+6.17.
+Most radioactive waste from nuclear fuel cycle facilities contains alpha emitting radionuclides.
 Flammable, pyrophoric, corrosive or other hazardous materials should also be given special attention.
 Care should be taken to avoid mixing waste with such properties.